 An assessment of the potential impacts when combining alternatives is provided in Section 4.
-Further discussion will be provided after a PPA is selected.

 2 Season Start Date

 2.1 Background

 North of 40° 30' N. lat., the primary whiting season for all three non-tribal whiting sectors begins on May 15th.
 Agenda Item D.2.a, Supplement GMT Report 3, September 2020 provides a brief overview of the history of the start date: